ipspace/netlab-examples/VXLAN/vxlan-ospf-evpn/README.md

 ## Additional config files

+BGP EVPN will not start without the multi-agent routing model.
+Recent cEOS versions and Vagrant vEOS boxes built with the _netlab_ recipe already use multi-agent routing model, but just in case you're using a Vagrant box without that setting, the `eos_vxlan.cfg` configuration template enables is.
+When changing the routing model, you have to save the VM config (with `wr mem`) and reload the device(s).

 * eos_vxlan.cfg - to enable multi-agent routing model

-> BGP EVPN will not start operating without the multi-agent
-> All switches must be reloaded with saved config (wr mem) after initial boot

 ## CLI outputs